mqSociology/underthehood/content/docs/_index.md

 ### Site navigation

 **Getting started** tab has a basic tutorial for creating and uploading content for the website.
+It also covers what programs you need to get set up.

 **Website Management** tab covers the following: